Conservation and restoration of road vehicles

-Conservation and restoration of road vehicles is the process of restoring a vehicle back to its original working condition, whether the car is partially scrapped or completely totaled.
+Conservation and restoration of road vehicles is the process of restoring a vehicle back to its original working condition.
+Vehicles, whether partially scrapped or completely totaled, are typically restored to maintain their roadworthiness or to preserve those with antique status for use as showpieces.

-Automotive restoration can be applied to many different eras of the automobile.
 Bus preservation groups aim to purchase buses of various eras to restore them to their original operating condition.
 Buses are often restored to the original authentic livery of their original owner.

 Restoration means removing, replacing, or repairing the parts of a vehicle, while preservation means keeping the original components.
 Though automotive restoration is commonly defined as the reconditioning of a vehicle "from original condition in an effort to return it to like-new or better condition," There are many styles of which a vehicle can be restored, any of which can be performed at the discretion, desire, or taste of a vehicle owner or restorer.

 There are different levels of automotive repair.
 The highest quality level, generally unobtainable for the amateur restorer, is the Concours d'Elegance level; these are cars that are frequently restomoded to a degree often beyond the quality that they were when they left the factory.
 There are virtually no deficiencies in the quality of the parts that were actually restored.
 Those parts that did not come on the car as it was first sold must have the highest level of fit and finish, and appear to have been original parts.
 Many Concours cars are not driven except for the short distances from their trailers to the show field.
 For example, the guidelines of the Antique Automobile Club of America (AACA) are to "evaluate an antique vehicle, which has been restored to the same state as the dealer could have prepared the vehicle for delivery to the customer."
 Only when a car is completely placed back into the condition it was first sold in is it considered to be restored.
 Various aspects of a car may be repaired without the car being restored.
 A car that does not run can be repaired to running condition, but that simply means it will now run and does not mean that any part of the car has been restored.
 Automotive Restoration means that the car was put back into the condition it was first sold as.
 Anything else is either repair or resto-mod.
-Between these two extremes are the vast bulk of cars that are seen as drivers, neighborhood show cars, and 20-footers - in that they look great from 20 ft away.
-Many value guides offer six levels of quality, from a "parts-only" car to the best at "Number 1" - absolutely perfect in every way.
+Between these two extremes are the vast bulk of cars that are seen as drivers, neighborhood show cars, and 20-footers—in that they look great from 20 ft away.
+Many value guides offer six levels of quality, from a "parts-only" car to the best at "Number 1"—absolutely perfect in every way.